 Tanning is a sign I am getting my vitamin D

-I think most of us are aware that vitamin D is important for health, and it is true that UV radiation does stimulate synthesis of vitamin D. However what is also known is that most Australians receive enough vitamin D while doing normal daily activities, and in fact having a tan is a sign that your skin is damaged.
+I think most of us are aware that vitamin D is important for health, and it is true that UV radiation does stimulate synthesis of vitamin D. However, most Australians receive enough vitamin D while doing normal daily activities, and in fact having a tan is a sign that your skin’s DNA is irreversibly damaged.

 When you are exposed to UV you only make vitamin D for a short amount of time and staying exposed for longer periods of time doesn’t increase vitamin D levels further.
 Trying to get a tan to build up you vitamin D is more likely to be doing you much more harm than good.

 Building up a tan protects me from the sun

 This is an interesting one because what you are actually saying is that ‘I need to damage my skin to protect my skin’.
 It just makes no sense.

 And the science doesn’t support this theory either.
 Laboratory tests have shown that having a tan is only equivalent to a sunscreen with an SPF of 3, only the very minimal protection.
 So the idea of having a tan to protect you from the sun is very definitely a myth.

 In case the above two points have not explained it, a tan is not healthy but in fact your skin being damaged.
 A tan might disguise some skin imperfections but as soon as it fades the imperfections appear again.
 The solution is not permanent.
 However, what is permanent well after the tan fades, is the damage that has been done to the lower levels of your skin; damage that can over time become skin cancer.